EXPLAINER: Microsoft's Activision buy could shake up gaming

 SO, IS IT GOOD FOR GAMERS?

+“For the average person who is playing Candy Crush or anything else, there will probably be no changes at all," said RBC analyst Rishi Jaluria.

-Some industry watchers think so, especially if Microsoft’s games-for-everybody mission and mountain of cash can rescue Activision from its reputation for abandoning favorite game franchises while focusing on a few choice properties.
+But Jaluria and industry watchers think it could be good news for game development more broadly, especially if Microsoft’s games-for-everybody mission and mountain of cash can rescue Activision from its reputation for abandoning favorite game franchises while focusing on a few choice properties.

 “Microsoft wants to increase the variety of intellectual property," said Forrester analyst Will McKeon-White.
 “Their target is anyone and everybody who plays video games and they want to bring that to a wider audience."